vsilverman/jenkins-ci/README.md

 -   Point your browser to https://localhost:8080 and unlock Jenkins by entering obtained admin password.
 After that create a new admin user with demo/demo (login_name/password) credentials.

+-   Now you can build and test a Java app, which will demo automatic authentication with newly created Jenkins account.
+To do this simply run the following command:

+            mvn clean package

 -   Create a new Pipeline job in Jenkins.
 Configure this Pipeline by entering under "Repository URL" : "/home/jenkins-ci/" and under "Script Path" : "Jenkinsfile".